tshepang/blog/content/a visit to Eastern Cape.md

 amazing hospitality granted by the home we stayed during most of the visit, and the closeness of family I experienced here is unmatched in memory.
-Notable and positive mention ought be granted to 3 characters (Lwazi, Bongo, Siya) for reasons I\'m too lazy to mention.
+Notable and positive mention ought be granted to 3 characters (Lwazi, Bongo, Siya) for reasons I'm too lazy to mention.

 ([another visit])